tryolabs/awesome-tryo/README.md

 [pep8][pep8-py] package can be used to scan code and find parts that don't conform to the PEP8 standard.

+# Databases

+## Relational

+Just use [Postgres][postgres].
+It's not just a database, it's a complete "relational database framework" that provides [full-text search][postgres-text], [GIS][postgres-gis] and extensive documentation of every knob and lever.

 [tryo]: http://tryolabs.com/

 [venv]: https://virtualenv.pypa.io/en/latest/